lois-lee/IDD-Fa19-Lab3/README.md

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

+10 bit, you can read this from the data sheet.

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
 Show us your solution.**

 ## Part C. Voltage Varying Sensors